BASIC APPEAL FORMS

 The transcript of proceedings or Loc.R.
 5 notice shall be filed with the clerk of the court of appeals of the county from which at the court's central office in Middletown.

 Form.
-An original brief and three copies shall be filed, and, in fastened along the left margin.
+An original brief and three copies shall be filed and shall be stapled once in the upper left corner.
 It is not necessary or desirable enclosed in a paper or plastic cover or binder.
 Carbon copies are not acceptable without prior permission of the court.

 Briefs prepared with word processing software must use a minimum font size of 12 and may not be filed using a condensed font.
 Briefs prepared using other typewriting equipment shall use characters equivalent in size.
 The front